 S. Sarrade, B. Charmaison and M. Cordiez, "Hydrogen: what for and why", Confrontations Europe, 2021

-Bertrand Charmaison is a renowned expert in the field of energy economics & industrial organization.
-He pilots the French Alternative Energies and Atomic Energy Commission (CEA)’s Tech-Eco transversal program and heads the I-Tésé Institute in Paris, studying the economics and sustainability of the energy transition towards carbon neutrality.
+Bertrand Charmaison pilots the French Alternative Energies and Atomic Energy Commission (CEA)’s Tech-Eco transversal program and heads the I-Tésé Institute in Paris, studying the economics and sustainability of the energy transition towards carbon neutrality.
+He is a renowned expert in the eld of energy economics & industrial organization.

-Stéphane Sarrade is Director of Energy Programmes at the French Alternative Energies and Atomic Energy Commission (CEA), a strategic entity dedicated to low carbon energy Research & Development programs (Nuclear and Renewable Energies.
-He is also the Research Director of CEA in Chemical Engineering and Green Chemistry.
+Stéphane Sarrade is the Director of Energy Programmes at the French Alternative Energies and Atomic Energy Commission (CEA) and the Research Director of CEA in Chemical Engineering and Green Chemistry.